Scoring Your Credit - How's Your Credit Score

 • Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Getting your credit in order is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of credit history.
+Call us at (954) 598-0700 and we can help you get on the right track to the home of your dreams.

-There are plans to improve your score.
+There are methods to improve your score.
 Improving your FICO score takes time.
-It can be difficult to make a significant change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+It can be rare to make a significant change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

-Raise your FICO score to buy a house in Davie with Unicasa International USA Realty as your REALTOR - (954) 598-0700
+Raise your FICO score to buy a property in Davie with Unicasa International USA Realty as your real estate professional - (954) 598-0700

-• Department store cards and service station cards.
-For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
-You must always beware of holding a high balance for more than a couple of months because these types of cards usually have a higher interest rate.
+• Store cards and gas station cards.
+For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You must always beware of holding a high balance for more than a couple of billing cycles because these types of cards usually have a higher interest rate.

-• Don't let your cards get dusty.
+• Keep your cards active.
 Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+But, pay them off in one or two payments.

 • Pay on time.
-Payment history is a huge factor in your FICO score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.
+Your FICO score plummets with every account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're able to make payments to a bank.

-• Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
+• Correct your credit report.
+If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 • Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt taking up the balance one card.
+But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the most of your debt taking up the balance one card.

-Knowing the ways you can improve your FICO score, you're one step closer to becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Unicasa International USA Realty, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Unicasa International USA Realty, the loan application process can be a stress-free experience so you, too, can achieve home ownership.

 Looking to Buy?